-Finding the dream job is not easy.
+Finding a dream job is not easy.
 Many workers spend their days at the computer, even though their childhood dream might have been to become an astronaut, a chef, or the brightest pop star of all time.
-But does that really mean that all these people, who haven’t realised their professional dreams, dislike their everyday jobs and feel unhappy?
+But does that mean that all these people, who haven’t realised their professional dreams, dislike their everyday jobs and feel unhappy?

 Stress, low pay and lack of business culture undoubtedly have a negative influence on workers’ motivation.
-Perhaps then, higher wages, more flexible work hours and open career opportunities could really help satisfy your employees.
+Perhaps then, higher wages, more flexible work hours and open career opportunities could help satisfy your employees.
 Yet still, satisfied and happy are two different things.

 So What Makes Workers Happy?

 More and more employers seem to be drawing a definite line between work and private life.
-That is, they try to unlock the secret to workers’ happiness through adapting the work schedules to their needs and allowing to spend less time at work and more on personal matters.
-However, it seems that unlimited vacations and extremely flexible hours are not the best answer, because the happiest employees are those, to whom the line between work and private life has become nearly invisible or has even been erased completely.
+That is, they try to unlock the secret to workers’ happiness by adapting the work schedules to their needs and allowing them to spend less time at work and more on personal matters.
+However, it seems that unlimited vacations and extremely flexible hours are not the best answer, because the happiest employees are those, to whom the line between work and private life has become nearly invisible or has even been erased.
 People working in the headquarters of Eventbrite in San Francisco are considered to be one of the happiest groups of workers in the world.
 Why?
 Because the said line almost doesn’t exist here, people bring their dogs, go bowling during lunch and, for example, can meditate at any time at all – whenever they fancy.

-The main idea therefore is quite simple – provide the workers with a space where they can have a fun time.
+The main idea, therefore, is quite simple – provide the workers with a space where they can have a fun time.
 Then they will work with much more enthusiasm, which itself will result in higher productivity.
 But the reason for that lies a little deeper.

-Investing in workers’ loyalty, creating good relationships and encouraging interpersonal bonds really pays off.
+Investing in workers’ loyalty, creating good relationships and encouraging interpersonal bonds pays off.
 But before creating a strategy and planning your budget, it is necessary to take note of a few important things:

-1. Different Needs
+1. Different needs